 A benefit of this public/private-key implementation is that there is no security risk with the public-key being openly known.
 It is critical however that the private key-value stored in the secure authenticator be protected from discovery.
 Given the public-key can generally be communicated or stored without the need for discovery protection, there is often the perception that this attribute must result in some security risk.
 However, while mathematically related, the math is such that it is computationally infeasible to derive the private-key from the public-key.

 How does Maxim participate in this market?

 Maxim's secure authentication products are designed to provide comprehensive and affordable cryptographic solutions.
-Maxim's DeepCover® products utilize SHA-256 for symmetric-key solutions and ECDSA for asymmetric-key.
-These crypto functionalities combined with 25 years of developing circuits and methods to protect against security attacks provide industries highest levels of secure authentication and tamper proof protection.
+Maxim's DeepCover® products utilize SHA-256 and SHA3-256 for symmetric-key solutions and ECDSA for asymmetric-key.
+These crypto functionalities combined with 30 years of developing circuits and methods to protect against security attacks provide industries highest levels of secure authentication and tamper proof protection.

 In addition, if you are interested in learning more about the authentication algorithms used by Maxim, please visit the NIST Information Technology Laboratory, Security Standards page.